 How to unify your garden with color and texture

 Creating unity in your landscape involves repeating colors, forms, and textures throughout the space.
 Choose a color scheme and stick to it, using variations of the same hues in different areas.
 Repeat key plants or design elements to create a cohesive look.
 Use a mix of textures, from fine-leaved plants to those with coarse, bold foliage.
-Incorporate hardscapes that complement your plant choices and tie the space together.
+Incorporate hardscape elements that complement your plant choices and tie the space together.

 Creating focal points with water features or an arbor